 The Zapata 401(k) Plan is qualified under Sections 401(a) and 401(k) of the Code.
-Under the Plan, 3 types of contributions are authorized: (1) employee pre-tax, salary reduction contributions ("elective deferrals"); (2) matching employer contributions for participants who make elective deferrals to the Plan ; and (3) discretionary employer contributions, based on cash flow, profitability and other financial circumstances as Zapata determines to be relevant.
-The matching contribution formula is 100% on elective deferrals up to 3% of compensation for the year and 50% of all deferral contributions of more than 3%; elective deferrals exceeding 5% of compensation for the year are not matched.
-All employees are eligible for participation in the elective deferral and matching contributions, an employee enters the plan after completing 1 year of service or attaining age 21, whichever is later.
-Matching contributions, if any, vest 20% for each year of vesting service.
+Under the Plan, 3 types of contributions are authorized: (1) employee pre-tax, salary reduction contributions ("elective deferrals"); (2) matching employer contributions for participants who make elective deferrals to the Plan;

+and (3) discretionary employer contributions, based on cash flow, profitability and other financial circumstances as Zapata determines to be relevant.
+Participants may defer a fixed amount or a percentage of their eligible compensation, subject to limitations of the Zapata Plan.
+The Company makes a discretionary matching contribution of 100% of the employee's contribution up to 3% of eligible compensation and 50% of the employee's contribution between 3% and 5% of eligible compensation.
+All employees are eligible for participation in the elective deferral and matching contribution features of the plan upon attainment of age 21 or completion of 3 months of service, whichever is later.
+For the purposes of employer discretionary contributions, an employee enters the plan after completing 1 year of service or attaining age 21, whichever is later.
+Matching contributions are fully vested while discretionary employer contributions, if any, vest 20% for each year of vesting service.